 0C5A ద TELUGU LETTER RRRA (letter for an alveolar consonant whose exact phonetic value is not known).

-The two additional vowels listed below to transcribe Sanskrit may not be permitted.
-They are not in MSR-2.
+The two additional vowels listed below to transcribe Sanskrit are not permitted.
+They are not in MSR-3.

 0C60 ౠ TELUGU LETTER VOCALIC RR